Pennsylvania Notary Public Bond: A Comprehensive Guide

-Notaries public are encouraged to renew their commission online here.
-Notaries who renew their commissions after the expiration date will be required to retake the exam.
+Notaries public should renew their commission online here.
+Notaries who renew their commissions after the expiration date must retake the exam.
 All notaries renewing their commission must complete the mandatory notary education.
 Applications for reappointment should be submitted at least two to three months prior to the existing one’s expiration to avoid a lapse in commissions.

 All Pennsylvania Notary Public Commissions are valid for four years from the date of issuance.
 Remote online and electronic notary registrations run concurrently with existing notary public commissions and notaries must register with the Department of State again before continuing their remote/electronic notarial services.

 What are the Insurance Requirements for Notaries Public in Pennsylvania?

 Pennsylvania does not require notaries to purchase any form of liability insurance as a prerequisite to obtaining a commission.
 Notaries public must purchase and maintain a $10,000 surety bond.

 Notaries public should file their completed bond forms, including the power of attorney, with the with the Recorder of Deeds in the county where the notary’s business office is located.

 The bond requires signatures from both the surety company that issues the bond and the notary.
 The surety company should include the following information on the bond form:

 - Legal name, address and county of the entity/individual(s) buying the bond

 - Surety company’s name, address, and state of incorporation